ggaka6god/orBit/README.md

 # orBit

-orBit is a singleplayer platfomer game made by Andres Saladrigas and Aitor Simona, two students od second year of Video Game Design and Development degree in UPC Barcelona, Spain.
+orBit is a singleplayer platfomer game developed by Andres Saladrigas and Aitor Simona, two students at second year of Video Game Design and Development degree in UPC Barcelona, Spain.
-The gmae includes two levels, with usual mechanics. player can move right, left, jump and double jump The game has been made using C++, using SDL and pugi libraries.
-The maps have been made using Tiled portable V0.17.
+The game includes two levels, with usual mechanics. player can move right, left and jump The game has been made using C++, using SDL and pugi libraries.
+The maps have been made using Tiled portable v_0.17.

 ## Installation
 Decompress the .zip file in any directory.
 Open the file directoy and double click on the executable.